 "Are you dizzy blud," said another voice.
 "What you think we didn't see you rolling through the high street flashing that shiny new ting around.
 You think we dumb blud?"

-Billy didn't answer, but continued to look at the ground, his body suddenly drenched in ice cold fear.
+Billy didn't answer, but continued to look at the ground.
+Ice cold sweat now accompanied his shivers as he cursed himself inwardly.
 The phone had been a gift from his mother for his birthday.
-For a year he had been pestering her for a phone, begging her to get him one.
-She had worked hours and hours of overtime to save up the money for him and finally obliged by getting him the best one on the market.
+For a year he had been pestering her for one, begging her to the point of annoyance.
+Finally she had caved and after working hours of overtime she finally obliged by getting him the best one on the market.

 "Look after it," she had said to him as he hugged her tightly with happiness.

 He couldn't let them take it.
-He looked around trying to find a way to fight his way out but he never had been able to muster the courage.
-He looked up helplessly, praying with all his might for someone to come walking past and rescue him but nobody came.
-Moments passed and suddenly one of them became impatient.
-He grabbed Billy by the throat and leaned in his hot breath down his neck.
+His eyes swivelled left and right, trying to find a way to fight his way out but he felt his shoulders droop helplessly.
+He had never had been able to muster the courage.
+Looking up helplessly, praying with all his might for someone to come walking past, he stared despairingly back ath the ground.
+Then he felt strong hands on the collar of his shirt.

-"OK, OK," Billy said quickly.
-He felt the pressure release from around his throat and hands as the blade disappeared as quickly as it appeared.
-Billy, trembling heavily, reached into his jeans and pulled out the phone, holding it out in his shaking palms.
+Billy felt the pressure release from around his throat and hands as the blade disappeared as quickly as it appeared.
+Trembling heavily, he reached into his jeans and pulled out the phone, holding it out in his soaked palms.

 "Mugged," Billy murmured, feeling humiliated.
 He heard a sharp intake of breath as his sister clasped her hands to her mouth.